Panthea Lee - Afghanistan mobile money.jpg

 Panthea's award-winning work has been featured by Al Jazeera, CNN, and the New York Times, and in the collections Designing the Invisible and Design for Social Innovation.
 She has lectured at Harvard University, Columbia University, McGill University, The New School, New York University, and the School of Visual Arts.
 She is a frequent speaker on issues of justice, democracy, and civic imagination, and has presented to audiences from activists to legislators in over 15 countries.

 She has served on the jury for international competitions hosted by United Nations Alliance Of Civilization, United Nations Development Program, UK Research and Innovation, Racial Equity 2030, and various foundations.
-She currently serves on the boards of The Laundromat Project, RSA (Royal Society of Arts) US, People Powered, and DemocracyNext.
+She has held several board roles, including at The Laundromat Project, RSA (Royal Society of Arts) US, People Powered, and DemocracyNext.